Drug Rehab & Alcohol Rehab in Northamptonshire and near Northamptonshire

 For more information about drug and alcohol rehab in Northamptonshire, please contact Rehab Recovery today at 0800 088 66 86

-Group therapy at a rehab in Northamptonshire
+Alcohol support group at a drug rehab & alcohol rehab in Northamptonshire

 If you are in need of drug and alcohol rehab in Northamptonshire but do not want to attend inpatient rehab, there are a range of alternatives available to you.

-1. Self-help groups in Northamptonshire
+1. Drug & alcohol self-help groups in Northamptonshire & near Northamptonshire

 If you do not want to attend inpatient drug and alcohol rehab in Northamptonshire or do not need to, then you might be able to attend self-help groups, instead.